What is the cost of Medicare Part A?

 A benefit period begins when you enter the hospital and ends when you have been out of the hospital for 60 days in a row.
 If you're in and out of the hospital several times within a few weeks for the same condition, that’s still one benefit period.

-If your hospital stay lasts longer than 60 days in a benefit period, then you’ll pay a substantial co-payment for each day between days 60 and 150.
+If your hospital stay lasts longer than 60 days in a benefit period, then you may pay a substantial co-payment for each day between days 60 and 150.

 Medicare Part A limits coverage for hospital stays longer than 90 days in a benefit period.
 When you enroll in Part A, you get a "lifetime reserve" of 60 days.
 Each time you stay in a hospital more than 90 days in a benefit period, you can use lifetime reserve days to cover the additional days.